 In this unit, you will study:

-- Frame relevant structured questions and identify the best evidence for answering those questions
+- Design relevant structured questions and identify the best evidence for answering those questions

-- Identify and search the most appropriate data sources for evidence related to relevant structured questions
+- Identify the most appropriate data sources for evidence related to relevant structured questions

-- Critically appraise appropriate evidence to answer relevant structured questions
+- Critically appraise primary and secondary evidence to answer relevant structured questions.

 You will be assessed on the following components, each with its own weighted value against your overall result: